 Please note, IP registration and protection can be a complex process, especially in an international context.
 It is recommended that you seek advice from an IP professional.

 Thailand has an estimated population of over 69 million, is Australia’s ninth largest trading partner and Australia’s second largest trading partner in the Association of Southeast Asian Nations (ASEAN).
 In 2017-18, two-way trade in goods and services between Australia and Thailand totalled A$24.7 billion.
 Thai is the official language of Thailand and a number of other languages are spoken.

 IP protection in Thailand

 You can register IP rights in Thailand for trade marks, patents, designs, plant varieties, and geographical indications.
 The Department of Intellectual Property (DIP) oversees Thailand’s IP System.

 An address for service in Thailand and a local agent or attorney is generally required when seeking IP registration.

 - The official language of Thailand is Thai and a number of other languages and dialects (e.g. Lao) are used.
 Registration of a mark in the Roman alphabet is not sufficient to protect the transliterated version of that mark.
-Applicants using word elements in their trade marks may need to consider protecting translations and transliterations.
+Applicants using word elements in their trade marks may need to consider protecting relevant character trade marks, as well as translations and transliterations.

-- Unlike Australia, Thailand has a “first to file” rule for obtaining trade mark rights, meaning that if there is a dispute between you and another party over a trade mark, whoever filed for registration first will generally have superior rights, regardless of who developed or first used the trade mark.
+- Unlike Australia, Thailand has a “first to file” rule for obtaining trade mark rights.
+This means that, if there is a dispute between you and another party over a trade mark, whoever filed for registration first will generally have superior rights, regardless of who developed or first used the trade mark.